abhandary/Healthcare/README.md

 ### Patient Data
 The app does not store any patient data on the user’s phone.
+Please note that in the app showcased the patient data is fetched from a sandboxed environment and is not real patient data.